How do we produce it?

 Within the Almanac, voluntary organisations are divided into six groups based on their income see table below.
 Each group is named to make it easier to discuss the findings (income bands name).
 The sample, however, is selected in nine income bands to accommodate Charity Commission registration thresholds (income bands for sampling).
 These bands are aggregated to produce the six bands used in the Almanac.

 Analysis by subsector

 The classification is done through a variety of different methods including keyword searches, matching to other registers and looking at individual sources.
-As the original system was not a perfect fit for the UK voluntary sector, a few categories were added for specific types of organisations that occur in large numbers (such as scout groups and nurseries).
-For more information about the different categories, have a look at our reference document on subsectors in the Almanac.
+As the original system was not a perfect fit for the UK voluntary sector, several categories were added for specific types of organisations that occur in large numbers (such as scout groups and nurseries).
+For more information about the different categories, have a look at our page on subsectors in the Almanac.

 In reality, many organisations undertake multiple activities (e.g. housing and advice), but the ICNPO groups organisations into a single category based upon their primary activity.
 The advantage of the ICNPO over a multi-dimensional classifications system (such as the classification system used by the Charity Commission), is the ability to look at and compare discrete groups of charities.
 Like all classifications, this classification is not perfect.
 However, it does allow for the comparison of groups of charities and it does cover the activities of the whole sector.